-5) The true enemy of an affiliate business isn’t a recession, it’s Google updates and ad suspensions:
+5) The true enemy of an affiliate business isn’t a recession, it’s Google updates, ad suspensions and you:

 If there is anything in this world that hits an affiliate business as hard as a recession hits a regular business, it’s when one or more of the avenues you’re using to make money in this business takes you down a notch or just flat out cancels your account, not allowing you to do business.
 Such is the case in the affiliate marketing world and this is truly what can destroy an affiliate business, sometimes overnight.

 Here are some examples: